Introduction

 It’s a good idea start the term prepared.

-Even if they’ve done this, something may crop up later in the term.
+Even if students have talked to professors at the start of the semester, something may crop up later in the term.
 That doesn’t mean students have missed the chance to tell their coordinator if there’s a problem.
 They just need to do it right away – whenever it happens.

 What else do students need to know?